Differential Leukocyte Count

 - Lymphocyte: 1000 – 4000/mm3

 The increased or decreased number of any type of leucocyte can be an indication of an infection, allergy, or symptoms of any specific disease.
 Here are some examples…

 The increased number of Neutrophils called neutrophilia that is an indication of bacterial infection like pneumonia, abscesses, meningitis, UTI, etc.

-The decreased number of Neutrophils called neutropenia is an indication of anemia, aplastic anemia, aleukemic leukemia.
+The decreased number of Neutrophils called neutropenia is an indication of anaemia, aplastic anaemia, aleukemic leukaemia.